 tagging layer identifies possible attacker-controlled data sources and interesting sinks as specified by Policies.

-securityprofile layer is dervied from Policies, and summarizes the vulnerabilities and data leaks present in your code.
+securityprofile layer is dervied from Policies and the CPG, and summarizes the vulnerabilities and data leaks present in your code.
 Specifically, it describes:

 Security-relevant data flows

-base and default layers, because the Security Profile is so expensive at runtime, it must be intentially created and loaded.
+base and default layers, because the Security Profile is so expensive at runtime, it must be explicitly created and loaded.